Thuy2y2c/nijikaBOT/README.md

 > A major continuation of bocchithebot (not thebridge, its paused)

+> Currently, i am having exams (a lot) so the bot will not have updates, releases.
+Its closed-source for a few days for now.

 ## Features
 - Configurable, and easy to use.
 - Basic stupid anarchy bot commands.